EducationalTestingService/skll/doc/api/skll.rst

 :mod:`skll` Package
 ===================

-We have made the most useful parts of our API are available in the top level ``skll`` namespace even though some of them actually live in  subpackages.
+We have made the most useful parts of our API available in the top-level ``skll`` namespace even though some of them actually live in subpackages.
 They are documented in both places for convenience.

 From :py:mod:`~skll.data` Package